jasunakumdev/landing-page/README.md

 The project leverages the following cutting-edge technologies:

 1. **React.js**: A JavaScript library for building user interfaces efficiently with reusable components.

+2. **Material UI**: Material UI is an open-source React component library that implements Google's Material Design.
+It's comprehensive and can be used in production out of the box.

-2. **Vite**: A fast and modern build tool that optimizes development and production workflows.
+3. **Vite**: A fast and modern build tool that optimizes development and production workflows.

-3. **Chart.js**: A powerful JavaScript library for creating interactive and visually appealing charts to represent data effectively.
+4. **mui/x-charts**.
+5. **framer-motion**.

 ## Features